What about volunteering? Could that help me find a job?

 - Many organizations offer free benefits to volunteers—these perks range from free parking to free meals.

 Virtually all non-profit organizations use volunteers (on the Internet, these are organizations in which the website address ends in .org).
 Offer your time and talents to an organization that may not have used a volunteer in the past.
 One of the best sites to check for volunteer opportunities is VolunteerMatch.
-The city of Kansas City also maintains a site called KC Serves.

 Many schools (with websites ending in .edu) also use volunteers.
 And don't forget to consider volunteering at the Library!
 Go to our Volunteering webpage for more information.